robertogiandomenico/computer_graphics_project_2024/README.md

   - Interactive menus

 - **Rendering**
-  - Possibility switch on/off different lights
+  - Possibility to switch on/off different lights
   - Meshes for the bounding boxes that may be displayed as wireframes
   - Partially transparent objects
   - Dynamic HUD